Resources & FAQs

 No, we do not do these types of repairs.
 Although, if you give us a call, we are more than happy to offer you a referral for a specific service and market area.

 Do I need an appointment for an estimate?

-You are not required to have an appointment, however we strongly encourage an appointment to expedite your visit as to ensure limited wait time.
+You are not required to have an appointment – however, we strongly encourage scheduling an appointment to expedite your visit and to ensure limited wait time.
 We also like to have the most appropriate estimator available to write your estimate, as every insurance company has different estimate requirements.

 What are collision, comprehensive and liability coverage?

 Insurance policies are contracts designed to protect people in one of three ways: